marcris/active-record-mc/README.md

 https://github.com/lerocha/chinook-database

-from which it uses the 'employees' table.
+from which it uses the "employees" table.